Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

 Undershirts are different.
 They’re not “different” in a negative way – not at all – but they’re definitely their own kind of animal, and they’ve come a long way over the centuries.

 When most of us think of “shirt,” we think of that outer covering that keeps us from going around bare-chested all day (which is fine at the beach, not at the office), that helps protect us from the elements (including keeping us warm), and hopefully adds a whole helluva lot of style to our wardrobe.

-An undershirt doesn’t have nearly the swag of a regular shirt but, again, it has come a long ways since it was originally designed and worn to protect the skin against the rough, scratchy outerwear of many moons ago.
-It also protected expensive outerwear from the grit and grime of the human bodies, especially back in the day when daily bathing wasn’t the norm.
+An undershirt doesn’t have nearly the swag of a regular shirt, but, again, it has come a long ways since it was originally designed and worn to protect the skin against the rough, scratchy outerwear of many moons ago.
+It also protected expensive outerwear from the grit and grime of human bodies, especially back in the day when daily bathing wasn’t the norm.